sparky4/fdnpkg16/README.md

 ### For libraries:

-watt32 is compiles with Open Watcom 1.9
+watt32 is compiled with Open Watcom 1.9

 zlib can be compiled with either (ow1.9 or ow2.0)! :D